anon-blue/anon.blue/README.txt

          alxjggdsajmbgkjujkhjsajdgadghsgdhshdsdasghghfghagfjaajfsgsgfgdsrgfgrgfg
-gdgggrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrrrrrrrrrrrrrrrgrgrrgrgrgrbirtch.
-Can't
+gdgggrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrgrrrrrrrrrrrrrrrgrgrrgrgrgraxaxaxaxaxaxa
- na backspace. fuck.
-I guess you'll just have to see how flaw ed i am.
+xavc bvbfdv fn gdesn sssssssssssssssjust have to see how flaw ed i am.
 Fuck this .
 Not jha hbhiluiubhibibviminecraft I love you ajfioejwiofhjioghjagjgoihuehgr[ew
 \g\reigiowjgihuieqhuhiuqy89y$%%&^%*&^(*()*)_)(&*(^&$%#%$$^*&^%^$&^*%&*$%#$&*%$&^
 &%$#^%&^&(*^%&$^#%$&^%*^(&)*&^%$%&^%*^(&)*&^%$^%*&^(qewrwer3ww$^%*&^(&)*_(*&^%$%